orxfun/orx-concurrent-bag/README.md

 # Benchmarks

-*You may see the benchmark at [benches/grow.rs](https://github.com/orxfun/orx-concurrent-bag/blob/main/benches/grow.rs).*
+*You may find the details of the benchmarks at [benches/grow.rs](https://github.com/orxfun/orx-concurrent-bag/blob/main/benches/grow.rs).*

-In this benchmark, concurrent results are collected using `ConcurrentBag` together with scoped threads and `Arc`.
-Computation time performance of these two is negligible, hence, only scoped thread implementation is reported.
-Results are compared by the `collect` method `rayon`s parallel iterator.
+In the experiment, `ConcurrentBag` variants and `rayon` is used to collect results from multiple threads.
+You may see in the table below that `rayon` is extremely fast with very small output data (`i32` in this case).
+As the output size gets larger and copies become costlier, `ConcurrentBag` starts to perform faster.

 <img src="https://raw.githubusercontent.com/orxfun/orx-concurrent-bag/main/docs/img/bench_grow.PNG" alt="https://raw.githubusercontent.com/orxfun/orx-concurrent-bag/main/docs/img/bench_grow.PNG" />

-We can see that:
-* `rayon` is extremely performant when the data size to be collected is small and there is a huge concurrency load.
-We can see that it outperforms `ConcurrentBag` when the threads do not do any work at all to produce outputs and the output data is `i32`.
-* On the other hand, when there exists some work to be done to produce the outputs (workload), `ConcurrentBag` starts to perform significantly faster.
-* Similarly, when the output data is large (`[i32; 32]` in this example), regardless of the additional workload, `ConcurrentBag` performs faster.